opsmop/opsmop/docs/source/community.rst

 Of course not all contributions are code.
 We're also quite welcome to have documentation improvements.
-The documentation source lives in the 'docs/source' folder of the main repo, except for module docs, which are auto-generated from content in the 'opsmop-demo' repo.
+The documentation source lives in the 'docs/source' folder of the main repo, except for module docs, which are auto-generated from content in the `opsmop-demo <https://github.com/vespene-io/opsmop-demo>`_ repo.
 We're also of course very appreciative of bug reports and helping other users with questions.

 Bugs should also be filed directly in GitHub, but if you would like some help or want to discuss a bug more widely, the forum is fine for that too.
 If you have a question such as 'how do I do X?' that's a better topic for the forum